datn2107/cake-interview/README.md

 # Analysis and Assumptions
 - Because this is the service for the bank system, so I have some assumptions:
     - *One user can have only one account*, which means the username, email, and phone number must be unique.
     - *The session/token will be expired after 30 minutes*, for the security reason of the bank system.
+So we also *don't need to implement refresh token*.
     - Assume that the payload send to server on the sercure protocol (HTTPS).
 - Based on the requirements and the assumptions, I have some analysis:
     - The number of users is not too much, so the system doesn't need to handle the request from the large number of users.